Damshka/chessBoard/README.md

 Chess board project 1.0.

-Receiving the number of clicked item, chamging it color & writing down data
+Receiving the number of clicked item, changing it color & writing down data